FlashEdit: Decoupling Speed, Structure, and Semantics for Precise Image Editing: Method

 \textbf{Soft Recomposition with Attention Feathering.$\quad$} During the editing pass with the target prompt $c_{tgt}$, we compute new queries, keys, and values ($Q_{tgt}, K_{tgt}, V_{tgt} \in \mathbb{R}^{S \times d_k}$).
-We then construct a spatially-aware, full key-value set, $K_{full}, V_{full}$, by combining the background memory with the current foreground features:
+We then construct a spatially-aware, full key-value set, $K_{full}, V_{full}$, by combining the preserved-region memory with the current editable-region features: